 The following requirements shall be satisfied when discharge of stormwater is proposed onto a beach or a FNDC owned coastal reserve:

 - a.
 Regional Council resource consent shall be obtained (where required): - b.
 Compliance with the CMP or site-specific SMP for the catchment (if any): - c.
-Compliance with the NRC Regional Plans, and d.
-The foreshore yard of private property shall form well vegetated buffer areas,
+Compliance with the NRC Regional Plans, and

 In addition